Opcode Systems

-Opcode Systems, Inc. was founded in 1985 by Dave Oppenheim and based in and around Palo Alto, California, USA.
-Opcode produced MIDI sequencing software for the classic Mac OS and Microsoft Windows, which would later include digital audio capabilities, as well as audio and MIDI hardware interfaces.
-Opcode's MIDIMAC sequencer, launched in 1986, was the first commercially available MIDI sequencer for the Macintosh.
+Opcode Systems, Inc. was an American music software company founded in 1985 by Dave Oppenheim and based in and around Palo Alto, California, USA.
+Opcode produced MIDI sequencing software for the classic Mac OS and Microsoft Windows, which would later include digital audio workstation capabilities, as well as audio and MIDI hardware interfaces.
+Opcode's MIDIMAC sequencer, launched in 1986, was one of the first commercially available MIDI sequencers for the Macintosh.
+In 1998, the company was acquired by Gibson Guitar Corporation, who ceased further development of Opcode products the following year.

 History

 In 1985, Stanford University graduate Dave Oppenheim founded Opcode.
-Dave was the majority partner, focusing on Research & Development, with Gary Briber the minority partner focusing on Sales & Marketing.
-Paul J. de Benedictis joined the company to write product manuals, test products and demo the products after meeting Ray Spears in San Francisco while he was printing the beta manual for MIDIMAC Sequencer v1.0.
-The products were announced at the New Orleans Summer NAMM (June 22–25) (after which Apple objected to the name) and, according to composer Laurie Spiegel, publicly available in July, 1985.
+Oppenheim, the majority partner, focused on Research & Development, with Gary Briber, the minority partner, focusing on Sales & Marketing.
+Paul J. de Benedictis, after meeting Ray Spears in San Francisco while he was printing the beta manual for MIDIMAC Sequencer v1.0, joined the company to write product manuals, test products and demo the products.
+The company introduced its products at the 1985 Summer NAMM Show in New Orleans (June 22–25) (after which Apple, Inc. objected to the MIDIMAC name).
+According to composer Laurie Spiegel, the products were publicly available in July.

 In 1986, two major products were released.
 One was the MIDIMAC Sequencer, which later became the Opcode Sequencer and, eventually, Vision.
 The other was the MIDIMAC interface for the Macintosh computer.
 These products allowed musicians to use the Macintosh platform for music sequencing and were utilized by electronic music pioneers such as Herbie Hancock, Wendy Carlos, Thomas Dolby, and others.

 In 1986, music software programmer David Zicarelli licensed his Editor/Librarian for the Yamaha DX-7 to Opcode, which published this product.
-At its peak, Opcode would market over ten separate Editor/Librarians, software programs designed to facilitate the editing of sound patches for digital synthesizers and the storage and organization of those patches on a personal computer.
+At its peak, Opcode would market over ten separate Editor/Librarians, software programs designed to facilitate the editing of sound patches for synthesizers and the storage and organization of those patches on a personal computer.

-In 1987, Gary Briber sold his portion of the company to Chris Halaby, with Chris assuming the position of Chief Executive Officer and Marketing and Sales responsibilities falling upon Paul J. de Benedictis and Keith Borman, respectively.
-Paul de Benedictis was also the product manager for many of the products including the new version of Opcode's sequencer, Vision.
+In 1987, Gary Briber sold his portion of the company to Chris Halaby, with Halaby assuming the position of Chief Executive Officer, and Sales & Marketing responsibilities falling upon Keith Borman and de Benedictis, respectively.
+De Benedictis was also the product manager for many of the products, including the new version of Opcode's sequencer, Vision.

-In 1989, Opcode introduced Vision, its award-winning sequencing platform for the Macintosh (and, eventually, Windows computers as well).
+In 1989, Opcode introduced Vision, its award-winning sequencing platform for the Macintosh (and, eventually, Windows).
 A simplified version, EZ Vision, was soon released.
 EZ Vision's successor, MusicShop, included a simple notation view - a first in a sequencing product in that price range (roughly $100 US).